-To view or print the department's publications, go to our website and click on Reports, Statistics and Legal Research from the main menu then click on Publications in the left-hand side column.
+To view or print the department's publications, go to our website select the About tab on the home page and select Legal Research from the drop-down menu and then click on Publications from the drop-down menu.

 Leave the paper behind and e-file your Arizona extension request.